 7.Braking in the Corners

 Before making brake in the corners predict how much grip you have and brake hard as early as possible.
-While getting back on the bike grip, come off the mountain bike brake to come through the curve.
+While getting back on the bike grip, come off the mountain bike brake to go through the curve.

 8.Being too Mellow

-To get on obstacles safely and smoothly you need to have aggression occasionally.
+To get on obstacles safely and smoothly, you need to have aggression occasionally.
 With adequate speed and momentum attack the hard sections.

 9. Not Maintaining Your Mountain Bike

 Not properly maintaining the bike is one of the top beginner mountain bike mistakes.
 You don’t need to be a pro to do this; just routine maintenance can save you a lot of money and can extend the life of your mountain bike.